mmz-001/simple-blockchain/README.md

-# simple-blockchain
+# Simple Blockchain
-A simple Blockchain implementation in python
+A simple Blockchain implementation in Python.

+## Contributing
+Feel free to contribute to this project